bridgesense/lampready/README.md

 **HTTP_PORT:**
-The this port generally defaults to 80.
+This port generally defaults to 80.
 If you have root access, you are encouraged to use this port for full compatibility of the code that is now running in a virtual environment.

 **SSL_PORT:**
 This port defaults to 443, but may be changed.
-Remember though, if the port is different, it should be part of the URL entered into the browser:
+Remember though, if the port is different it should be part of the URL entered into the browser:

 ```
 https://dev.lampready.com:443